Blocked Up in Japan? A Tourist's Guide to Travel Constipation

 Immediate Self-Care in Japan

-Before you panic, try these practical steps to get things moving.
+If you opt for the dietary route, try these practical steps.
 You can find everything you need at a local convenience store (Konbini) or supermarket.

-• Water: Buy a large bottle of water and sip it throughout the day.
+• Water & Barley Tea (Mugicha): Buy a large bottle and sip it throughout the day.
+Mugicha is caffeine-free and excellent for hydration.

 • Edamame: Boiled soybeans are packed with fiber.